redhat-developer/odo/docs/cli-reference.md

     storage : Perform storage operations
-        create --component --path --size : Create storage and mount to a component delete --force : Delete storage from component list --component : List storage attached to a component mount --component --path : mount storage to a component unmount --component : Unmount storage from the current component update --binary --git --local : Update the source code path of a component url : Expose component to the outside world create : Create a URL for a component delete --force : Delete a URL
+        create --component --path --size : Create storage and mount to a component delete --force : Delete storage from component list --all --component : List storage attached to a component mount --component --path : mount storage to a component unmount --component : Unmount storage from the given path or identified by its name, from the current component update --binary --git --local : Update the source code path of a component url : Expose component to the outside world create --application --component --port : Create a URL for a component delete --component --force : Delete a URL list --application --component : List URLs
-        list --application --component : List URLs
+    utils : Utilities for completion and terminal commands completion : Output shell completion code
-    version : Print the client version information watch : Watch for changes, update component on change
+        terminal : Add Odo terminal support to your development environment version : Print the client version information watch : Watch for changes, update component on change